BC crushes Orange 96-81 behind Bowman's 30 points

 Unlike last year, when the partisan Syracuse crowd broke into chants of 'Let's Go Orange!' many times during the second half, there was hardly a loud cheer for the visitors.

-SU was down by 17 or more until the final minute.
+SU was down by 17 or more from the 13-minute mark until the final minute.

+''We just didn't come out to play and that's what happens,'' Lydon said. ''This one really hurts a lot.''

 BIG PICTURE